AdobeDocs/experience-manager-65.es-ES/help/forms/using/aem-forms-jee-supported-platforms.md

 >[!NOTE]
 >
->* Forms Portal solo es compatible con Safari en iPad.

->
+> - Forms Portal is supported on Safari on iPad only.

 ### aplicación AEM Forms {#aem-forms-workspace-app}